WICG/ua-client-hints/README.md

 sent to top-level origins by default—explicit delegation is required to send them to third-party origins or embedded frames.
 We feel the privacy wins and moving away from `User-Agent`’s legacy are a worthwhile tradeoff here, at the expense of adding some new headers to requests.

+## Why does a WoW64 hint exist?

+[WoW64](https://en.wikipedia.org/wiki/WoW64) indicates that a 32-bit User-Agent application is running on a 64-bit Windows machine.
+It was commonly used to know which NPAPI plugin installer should be offered for download.
+It's included here for backwards compatibility considerations, to provide a one to one mapping from the UA string of certain browsers to UA-CH.
+Note that not all browsers today have exposed this, and it may not always return a useful value.

 # Considered alternatives
 ## Freezing the UA string and reducing its information density without providing an alternative mechanism